 No. The BID is legally binding on all eligible business ratepayers in the BID area.

-Hotels are part of the tourism visitor economy and the challenge of delivering high-quality tourist-related services at a local level, and the marketing and promotion of destinations required to retain visitors from within the UK and attract tourists from overseas requires a different funding model.
+Hotels are part of the tourism visitor economy.
+Delivering high-quality tourist-related services and effectively marketing and promoting destinations to retain visitors from within the UK and attract tourists from overseas requires a different funding model.
+Therefore, hotels are exempt from the BID levy.

 The BID levy is a charge payable by law and not a payment for services received.
 If you have an enquiry about how you can benefit directly from BID services, please get in touch with the BID office.